serenity-js/serenity-js/packages/webdriverio/README.md

 - Test reporter: **any**, Serenity/JS configures the project to use [Serenity/JS reporting services](https://serenity-js.org/handbook/reporting/), and you can add native WebdriverIO reporters too if needed
 - Plugins/add-ons/services: **none**; Serenity/JS doesn't require any additional plugins to work with WebdriverIO

-To create a Serenity/JS, WebdriverIO and Cucumber, watch the tutorial:
+To create a Serenity/JS, WebdriverIO and Cucumber project, follow the tutorial:

 [![Watch the video](https://img.youtube.com/vi/8mMY6Of4nCw/mqdefault.jpg)](https://youtu.be/8mMY6Of4nCw)